MicrosoftDocs/sql-docs/docs/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources.md

 ## When Credentials are Used in Report Builder
  In Report Builder, credentials are often used when you connect to a report server or for data-related tasks, such as creating an embedded data source, running a dataset query, or previewing a report.
 Credentials are not stored in the report.
 They are managed separately on the report server or on the local client.
 The following list describes the types of credentials that you might need to provide, where they are stored, and how they are used:

--   Report server credentials that you enter in the [Reporting Services Login Dialog Box &#40;Report Builder&#41;](../../reporting-services/report-builder/reporting-services-login-dialog-box-report-builder.md).
+-   Report server credentials that you enter in the Reporting Services Login Dialog Box.

      When you first save to, publish to, or browse to a report server or SharePoint site, you might need to enter your credentials.
 The credentials that you enter are used until the Report Builder session ends.
 If you choose to save the credentials, they are stored securely with your user settings on your computer.
 In subsequent Report Builder sessions, saved credentials are used to connect to the same report server or SharePoint site.
 The report server administrator or SharePoint administrator specifies which type of credentials to use.